dladd/pyFormex/sphinx/install.rst

 of the computer untouched.

-You can also easily take this media with you wherever you go, plug it in an available computer, and start or continue your |pyformex| work.
-Some users even prefer this way to run |pyformex| for that single reason.
+You can also easily take this media with you wherever you go, plug it in an available computer, and start or continue your pyFormex work.
+Some users even prefer this way to run pyFormex for that single reason.

-The Live system is also an excellent way to test and see what |pyformex| can do for you, without having to install it.
-Or to demonstrate |pyformex| to your friends or colleagues.
+The Live system is also an excellent way to test and see what pyFormex can do for you, without having to install it.
+Or to demonstrate pyFormex to your friends or colleagues.